REMMENT (REM) LUCAS KOOLHAAS (1944-)

 1990 - The Checkpoint Charlie Apartments, 207-208 Friedrichstrasse, Berlin, Germany.
 Multi-use residential building, housing 26 apartments above a podium containing customs facilities and allied forces, commissioned by Internationale Bauaustellung (IBA) in 1980.
 Construction began in March 1987.

 1991 - The Dominque Boudet House, aka Villa Dall’Ava, Avenue Clodoald 92210, Saint-Cloud neighborhood, Paris, France.
 Two separate apartments with a roof pool with views across the Bois de Boulogne.
 Received the 1991 Prix d’architecture du Moniteur in Paris.
 Designed with Xaveer de Geyter and Jerown Thomas.
 Built by Enterprise Mare.
 Engineer, Marc Mimram.
+Featured in GA Houses 36.
 Bottom photo by Jan-Richard-Kikkert.

 1991 - The Nexus World Apartment Housing, Kashi District, Fukuoka, Japan.
 Commissioned by Fukuoka Jisho Co.
 Ltd. Consists of 24 apartments, 4 shops, and parking.
 Won the 1992 Best Building in Japan award from The Architectural Institute of Japan.

 1998 - The Jean Francois Lemoîne House, aka Maison à Bordeaux, off Chemin des Plateaux, Floriac, Bordeaux, France.
 Commissioned 1994.
 Awarded the 1999 Le Prix L’Equerre d’Argent and 1998 TIME Magazine Best Design of the year.
-Featured in dozens in design and mainstream news magazines, it is Koolhaas’ most famous residential work.
+Featured in dozens of design magazines, it is Koolhaas’ most famous residential work.
 Two films feature the house – Koolhaas Houselife by Ila Bêka and Louise Lemoîne (2008) and Bordeaux Piece by David Claerbout (2004).
+Featured in GA Houses 57.

 1998 - Y2K House.
 Rotterdam, Netherlands.
 Unbuilt.